cncf/landscape/guide.md

 Here's an example.
-When you first sign up for Netflix, the "signup" service publishes a "new signup event" to a messaging platform with further details such as name, email address, subscription level, etc. The "account creator" service, which subscribes to signup events, will see the event a nd create your account.
+When you first sign up for Netflix, the "signup" service publishes a "new signup event" to a messaging platform with further details such as name, email address, subscription level, etc. The "account creator" service, which subscribes to signup events, will see the event and create your account.
 A "customer communication" service that also subscribes to new signup events will add your email address to the customer mailing list and generate a welcome email, and so on.